ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 History
 =======

-* - beta 3
+* <unreleased> - beta 3
+ - OS hook to run executables from the Documents screen
+ - Fast upgrade by the installer if Ndless is already installed

 * 2010-01-24 - beta 2
- 64-bit architectures support thanks to hwti
+ - 64-bit architectures support thanks to hwti